-At the end of every completed course, the student will receive course completion documents from CTYOnline.
-Parents can also request a CTY Official Academic Record that will show all of the student's participation in CTY academic courses as well as other activities with CTY.
-There is a $5.00 fee per record sent.
-If parents do not need an Official Academic Record, they can print out the student's unofficial academic record by logging into MyCTY as a Parent, selecting Student Participation, and then clicking on the button on the right that reads "unofficial academic record."
+At the end of every successfully completed course, the student will receive course completion documents from Online Programs.
+These include a summary of the student's grades, if applicable, as well as an instructor evaluation and certificate of completion.
+Parents may also request a CTY Official Academic Record that will show all of the student's participation in CTY academic courses, as well as other activities with CTY.

 All Online Programs Advanced Placement courses have been reviewed and approved by the College Board to use the "AP" designation.
 To view a list of CTY courses that were reviewed by the Advanced Placement Program Audit and are authorized to include the "AP" designation, visit the AP Course Ledger and type in "Center for Talented Youth at Johns Hopkins University" as the high school name.

 The Johns Hopkins University Center for Talented Youth is accredited for grades K through 12 by the Middle States Association of Colleges and Schools.

 Online Programs courses for 9th to 12th graders may be used in the National Collegiate Athletic Association (NCAA) initial eligibility certification process.
 To view the list of approved courses, visit the NCAA website and enter CTY's high school code 975334, then select "Show All Approved Courses."

 Online Programs has a growing number of courses approved by the University of California to meet A-G subject requirements.
 Visit the Johns Hopkins Center for Talented Youth UC A-G Approved Course List for a current list.